 Click each tab to learn about Oxbridge Signature Programs.

-Oxbridge students have an unprecedented opportunity to explore the aviation and aeronautics industries through elective courses, extra-curricular clubs and a full-motion Redbird MCX Flight Simulator.
+Oxbridge students have an unprecedented opportunity to explore the aviation and aeronautics industries through elective courses and extra-curricular clubs.
+In addition, students use the full-motion Redbird MCX Flight Simulator under the guidance of a simulator instructor who is a licensed pilot.
+Access to the simulator allows students the opportunity to accumulate hours towards their pilot's license.
 With a nationwide decline in pilots, this program gives students the foundation in aviation they need to assess the industry as a career path, build their resumes, gain training hours, and improve confidence.
-The curriculum combines math, science, geography, government, and economics coursework; industry expert lecturers; field trips; and a partnership with SunQuest Aviation where students can receive discounted rates on flight training.
+We are one of the few high schools in the country chosen to implement the AOPA curriculum that enhances our course study.
+The aviation curriculum combines math, science, geography, government, and economics coursework; industry expert lecturers; and field trips.
+Click HERE to view our aviation courses on pages 29 and 30 of the Course Catalog.

 The Oxbridge Academy-Cambridge University Scholar Program provides students with an immersive educational experience that includes a two-week stay at Cambridge University.
 Each year 15 students who demonstrate academic excellence and exceptional work ethic are selected through a competitive process.
 Students spend the semester at home preparing for the trip by reading and researching that year’s topic.
 During spring break the students travel to Cambridge where they participate in lectures and discussions, visit landmarks, write a college-level paper, and defend their essays before Cambridge professors.